Space-Robotics-Laboratory/rlstar/README.md

 ## How to Use RL STaR

 There are three main components to the RL STaR platform: the RL library, the simulator and the Task Trainer.
 You should download CopelliaSim from their website which is the simulator this platform is compatible with.
-This platform ships with a frozen clone of [OpenAI Baselines](https://github.com/openai/baselines), a reinforcement learning library holding a number of modern RL algorithms.
+This platform ships with a frozen clone of Baselines, a reinforcement learning library holding a number of modern RL algorithms.
 This library should be swappable for a different library if you prefer to do so.
 The last componenet is the task trainer, which is what we created to interface between the prior two components and to train the robot for various tasks.

 ![RL](./media/rlblocks.png)